decentraland/adr/content/ADR-208-lambdas-api-review.md

 Action: deletion

 This endpoint is a proxy to the names denylist smart contract, this can be replaced by a call to the contract.
 To make things easier for clients, a new version of the calyst-client will be released, including both a way to query the contract if you have a web3 provider and a snapshot of the data of the contract at the time of the release.

+### GET /lambdas/collections/wearables-by-owner/{address}

+Action: deletion

+Replaced by GET /lambdas/nfts/wearables/{address}, which returns the same data, but its paginated.